guillermoamaral/Webside/docs/api/evaluations/post.md

 Evaluate an expression, either synchronously or asynchronously.

-Pay special attention to the way compilation errors should be handled by the API so Webside can react properly.
+Pay special attention to the way compilation errors should be handled by the API so the front-end can react properly.

 **URL**: `/evaluations`

 **Method**: `POST`

-**Body**: an `expression`:
+**Body**: an `expression` plus the following properties:

 ```json
 {